srcmaxim/file-sharing-system/README.md

 ## Testing

-- `npm test` - to run unit tests.
+- `gradlew test` - to run unit tests.
-- `npm itest` - to run integration tests.
+- `gradlew itest` - to run integration tests.

 ## Technologies used